diezcami/arctic-fox-theme/_posts/2021-11-06-hack-air-purifier.md

 7095	1093.690873	1.1.1.1	10.77.0.219	DNS	184	Standard query response 0x0000 A airusf5o.coway.co.kr CNAME elb-plicegw-01-1801026241.ap-northeast-2.elb.amazonaws.com A 3.36.253.214 A 52.79.160.61
 ```

-Unplug/Replug in causes DNS request and handshake to reset (see Bear screenshot).
+Unplug/Replug the device causes DNS request and handshake to reset.
 Using `fake_dns_server.py` I can trick the device into handshake with a service I control (Is that interesting though?).

 ![dns-normal.png]({{site.url}}/assets/resources-hack-air-purifier/dns-normal.png)